mafudge/dps-thesis/Draft-Thesis.md

 ### 3.3.2 Tools

 What did you use to perform the analysis?
+Python libraries used, etc....

-### 3.3.3 Categorizing Trace Data
+### 3.3.3 Building The Codebook

-Explain what you did here, trying out various large language models for categorizing

-Sub sections depending on length???

-Categorical content analysis \[CITE - foundation content analysis\] was used to classify student AI interactions into two categories of learning-supportive and learning-avoidance activities.
-These activities were deductively coded based on observations of other researchers in literature in addition to my six years of experience teaching the course. \[CITE deductive\].
-The resulting categories were quantified and grouped to establish a quantized profile of AI use by each participant.
-These category counts were the independent variables of this study.
+To perform the categorical content analysis of the 1024 D1 chatbot trace data sessions, first a codebook was built deductively.
+An initial set of codes were established based on observations of other researchers in literature in combination with my seven years of experience teaching IST256.
+A sub-sample of 50 sessions were selected at random from the D1 dataset to identify initial classifications.
+I classified each session according to the codebook in *Table 3*.
+In addition, I summarized the classified activity as an example which could be incorporated into the AI prompt used by the LLM.

 +-------------+-------------+-------------+-------------+-------------+
 | **P         | **D         | **Example** | **          | *           |